-- 1. Enrollment - Enrollment in the Mathematics Program between fall 2017 and fall 2022 is small but stable, with an average of 16 students per semester.
-During this period, Mathematics enrollment increased by 46% between fall 2017 and fall 2022, while college enrollment decreased by 33%; see Exhibit 1 - b.
-The Mathematics Department is the hub for upper-level mathematics education at CCP.
+- a.
+Enrollment in the Mathematics (Math) program between Fall 2017 and Fall 2022 is small but stable, with an average of 16 students per semester.
+During this period, enrollment in the Mathematics program increased by 46%, while enrollment at the College decreased by 33%; see Exhibit 1. - b.
+The Mathematics Department is the hub for upper-level mathematics education at the College.
 Mathematics is both a fundamental discipline and a course requirement for students majoring in biology, chemistry, computer science, and engineering.
 A strong mathematics background is essential to the advanced study of the physical and biological sciences and is integral to studying higher-level social sciences.
-Aggregate measures find that 77.9% of all students enrolled in Math 163 - Math 271 were successful; see Exhibit 1b
+Aggregate measures find that 77.9% of all students enrolled in MATH 163 MATH 271 were successful; see Exhibit 1b.